ErminZ/EZblog/README.md

 # This is the data for my blog

-Writing some test blogs about my experience in ML and Bioinformatics — especially first hand common pitfalls and how to solve them,
+Writing some [blogs](https://erminz.github.io/EZblog/) about my experience in ML and Bioinformatics — especially first hand common pitfalls and how to solve them.